java-operator-sdk/kubernetes-glue-operator/docs/reference.md

 - **`apiVersion`** - Kubernetes resource API Version of the resource
 - **`kind`** - Kubernetes kind property of the resource
 - **`resourceNames`** - list of string of the resource names within the same namespace as `Glue`.
+- **`statusPatch`** - template object used to update status of the related resource at the end of the reconciliation.
+See [sample](https://github.com/java-operator-sdk/kubernetes-glue-operator/blob/main/src/test/resources/glue/PatchRelatedStatus.yaml#L20-L21).
+    All the available resources (child, related) are provided.
+- **`statusPatchTemplate`** - same as `statusPatch` just as a string template.
+See [sample](https://github.com/java-operator-sdk/kubernetes-glue-operator/blob/main/src/test/resources/glue/PatchRelatedStatusWithTemplate.yaml#L20-L21).

 ### Referencing other resources